illustration of engines on a path with a checkered flag at the end, on a red labyrinth-style background

 • Rapid response

-• Poor durability/ robustness and low efficiency
+• Poor durability/robustness and low efficiency

-• Moderate start-up
+• Moderate start-up time

 • Small footprint

-• Good efficiency in Combined Cycle applications
+• Good efficiency in combined cycle applications

 • Reliable technology

-• Low efficiency in Single Cycle and loss of power output at higher temperatures and altitudes
+• Low efficiency in single cycle and loss of power output at higher temperatures and altitudes

 BESS represent a complementary technology in balancing applications, mainly addressing short-term fluctuations and frequency control.